openethereum/openethereum.github.io/Docker.md

 $ docker run -ti -p 8180:8180 -p 8545:8545 -p 8546:8546 -p 30303:30303 -p 30303:30303/udp parity/parity:v1.7.0 --ui-interface all --jsonrpc-interface all
 ```

 For example, this will expose the User Interface, the JSONRPC-API, and the listen port to the host.
-Now you can browse to http://localhost:8180 from the Docker host computer to access the Parity Wallet.
+Now you can open [Parity UI](https://wiki.parity.io/Parity-Wallet) from the Docker host computer to access the Parity Wallet.

 To enable external discovery where desired (for example for PoA sealing nodes), specify the external IP by appending the flag `--nat extip:133.3.3.37`, where `133.3.3.37` is to be replaced by your actual external IP of the host.